valentinbonneaud/domoDuino/README.md

 - Set a timer (fixed hour for on/off or count-down) to an output (in futures versions),
 - Configure the actions of the IR remote.

 All these actions can be done through the web page of the server and not directly to the Arduino because of the limited ressources of the Arduino.
-However, a small webserver is running on the Arduino, but only for synchronization purposes (synchronization between the server and the arduino of the output states, ...).
+However, a small webserver is running on the Arduino, but only for synchronization purposes (synchronization between the server and the arduino of the output states, IR remote actions, ...).

 Weather Station
 -------------

 The weather station is contitued of

-- DS18S20 (1-Wire) temperature sensors,
+- DS18X20 (1-Wire) temperature sensors,
 - DHT11 humidity (and temperature) sensors,
-- SBM-20 Geiger tube with detector board.
+- SBM-20/BOI-33 Geiger tube with detector board.

-All the sensors' informations are sent to a webserver with PHP and MySQL for handling the data.
-This server is accessible via a web browser to diplay HTML5 graph of the measurements (over differents time axis).
+All the sensors' informations are sent to a webserver with PHP/JS and MySQL for handling the data.
+This server is accessible via a web browser to diplay HTML5 graph of the measurements (over differents time axis) and some statistics.

 Schema
 -------------

 Will be uploaded soon !

-An RTC (DS1337) is connnected via I2C to the Arduino, like that even without Internet connection, the arduino can perform the time related actions (timer on outputs).

 Structure of the repro
 ----------------------

 The repro is splitted into two parts, the first one is all the code concerning the Arduino board, the second is for the remote server.

+There is a README in each part for more precise details on the implementation.

 History
 ------------

-Last version : v0.2 - Still under development
+Last version : v0.4 - Still under development

+v0.4 :

+- Server side : Communication between the arduino and the server done, modification of the arduino ip added in user setting (with a verification of reachability), code cleaned and secured against various types of attacks, statistics added.
+- Arduino side : Communication between the arduino and the server done, request parser added, IR remote added.

+v0.3 :

+- Server side : Plot done using highchart JS lib, manage sensors (rename, change unit, delete), user account setting added.
+- Arduino side : Server/Client TCP added, code cleaned.

 v0.2 :

-- Server side : Website done except the sensors page (plots)
+- Server side : Website done except the sensors page (plots).
-- Server side : Databases done
+- Server side : Databases done.

 v0.1 :

-- Support of the DS18S20 sensors
+- Support of the DS18S20 sensors.
-- Support of the RTC
+- Support of the RTC.

 License
 -------------

 All this project is distributed under the MIT License.
 Have fun with this project !
-If you want to modify it, do it !
+If you want to modify it, do it (and send me an email through my website to see what awesone things you have done !)

 The MIT License (MIT)